christroutner/benchmark-bch/docs/README.md

 ## Deviations From Reality
 The reality is that BCH transactions are messy.
 Here are a few real-world considerations that complicate this kind of test:

 - While these benchmarks can be run on either testnet or mainnet, mainnet is encouraged.
-Testnet is a strange place and often does not reflect the real-world network perforance of mainnet.
+Testnet is a strange place and rarely reflects the real-world network performance of mainnet.
 Development is encouraged for testnet, but real-world testing data should be generated from mainnet.

 - It’s not uncommon for an hour to pass without a block confirmation.
 This makes it difficult to stage a test wallet without running into the unconfirmed 25-tx limit.